In this post we are going to discuss the following:

 Adding Salt To Water

 Certain fish can benefit from a small dose of salt being added to their water to help get rid of certain sicknesses.
-However, this can be dangerous for certain kind of fish.
+However, this can be dangerous for certain kinds of fish.
 So before you consider using salt as a treatment option be sure to seek professional advice about your particular type of fish before using salt.
 If you haven’t aquarium that has multiple species of fish you may need to separate the ones that do not accept salt as a treatment.
 Most fish that are considered fragile fish will not take salt as a sickness treatment

-Lifeguard is a great all around fish sickness medication.
+Lifeguard is a great all-around fish sickness medication.
 We have been using it on all of our tanks for years now.
 Lifeguard can become quite expensive depending on how much water that needs to be treated.
 This is why we recommend using a smaller quarantine tank to help reduce the cost of medications and reduce the chances of a sickness being spread.
 Lifeguard in our opinion is a miracle treatment.
 The reason why we love it so much is that it has never had any adverse effects on any of our fish or our shrimp.
 Lifeguard is not designed to use with shrimp.
 However, we have used it, and it did not harm them.
 If you need a good all around medication to treat any kind of sickness your fish has we recommend Lifeguard.

 Also be sure to check our homepage on a regular basis as we plan on releasing more detailed posts on performing maintenance on your tanks, understanding fish aggression, fish breeding, clear water tips and product reviews.
 View our guides section here.